cmeyer3/cmeyer3.github.io/_portfolio/dcshelters.md

 collection: portfolio
 ---
 [D.C.
 Shelters](http://cmeyer3.github.io/portfolio/DC/index.html)
-The shelters are split into three categories: Dark blue are crisis shelters, Teal are low barrier, and pink are transitiosal
+The shelters are split into three categories: dark blue are crisis shelters, teal are low barrier, and pink are transitiosal